 This combination of academic research, recognition, and technical partnerships forms a solid foundation for the next phase.

-Build the full‑scale 1:1 prototype of the modular floating OWC system
+Build the full‑scale 1:1 prototype of the modular floating OWCs WEC system

 Conduct sea trials to validate performance, resilience, and operating costs